rumbu13/windows-d/README.md

 ## Design choices

 - Strongly typed handles.
-In the metadata, most of the ```HANDLE``` types are strongly typed as trcuts with a single member, forcing the use of that struct as a parameter for various functions.
+In the metadata, most of the ```HANDLE``` types are strongly typed as a ```struct``` with a single member, forcing the use of that struct as a parameter for various functions.
 For backward compatibility reasons, these structs are unfolded and converted to plain ```ptrdiff_t``` values.
 This is needed beacause corresponding constants are integers, you cannot assign or compare these constants to structs.
 ```
 //Original metadata
 struct HBITMAP